saio-fr/apidocs/docs/javascript-api.md

 #### Open the app `saio.api('box.expand')`

 Opens the app.
-This has the same result as clicking on the widget.
+This has the same effect as clicking on the widget.
 You can use it to create your own *click to open* button.

 The app will open in its starting state (the starting state depends on how you configured the app in the admin config section at http://lily.saio.fr/config) if it is openned for the first time.
 Otherwise it will take the state it was in before being closed.